influxdata/community-templates/snmp/README.md

 Load the dashboards and use the [SNMP plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/snmp) into your environment.

 Include the Telegraf `inputs.snmp` plugin in your Telegraf configuration and start Telegraf.
+There are multiple configuration files per specific device.
+SNMP tools must be installed on the device with telegraf.
+If labels are used in OIDs, appropritae MIB files must be installed as well.

+Example for Ubuntu: `sudo apt install snmp snmp-mibs-downloader`

+For Linux SNMP monitoring SNMP server must be installed and proprely configured.

+Example for Ubuntu: `sudo apt install snmpd`

 ## Customizations